An individual's death triggers three distinct Tax Returns:

 For your information below is the Unified Estate Tax Rate Schedule, the list of Estate Tax Exemptions, and the Generation Skipping Tax (GST) Exemptions.

-For the year 2010, estates are exempt from Estate Taxes.
-For the years 2011 and 2012, the Tax Rate is set at the 5,000,000.00 exemption level with the estate being taxed at 35% of the value over the 5,000,000.00 exemption cut off.
-You pay thirty-five cents on every dollar of estate value over the exemption.
+For the year 2020, the Tax Rate is set at the 11,800,000.00 exemption level with the estate being taxed at 40% of the value over the exemption cut off.
+You pay forty cents on every dollar of estate value over the exemption.

 The Federal Estate Tax is an excise tax imposed on the transfer of property from a decedent and is based on the net sum of the decedent's estate, that is, the gross estate value less allowable deductions and adjusted for taxable gifts made after 12/31/1976.
 The Federal Estate Tax return when required, must be filed within nine months of the decedent's death or an extension must be requested to avoid a serious penalty of five (5%) percent per month.
 Interest in the amount due is changed and calculated from the beginning of the tenth month after death.